unstoppabledomains/dev-docs/developer-toolkit/resolution-libraries/resolution.md

 ---
-title: JavaScript Resolution Library
+title: Resolution
-description: This page details basic configuration and usage of the JavaScript resolution library.
+description: This page details basic configuration and usage of the resolution library.
 ---

-# JavaScript Resolution library
+# Resolution

-This page details basic configuration and usage of the [JavaScript resolution library](https://github.com/unstoppabledomains/resolution).
+This page details basic configuration and usage of the JavaScript [resolution library](https://github.com/unstoppabledomains/resolution).

 ## Configuration